Testing Velocity-Field Lensing on IllustrisTNG Galaxies: Discussion Summary

 This issue does not affect $\gamma_\times$, where we see promising precision gains compared to traditional weak lensing.
 The \gx\ scatter has a tight central core with $\sigma_{\text{core}}{\approx}0.03$, dramatically smaller than the ${\sim}0.2$ from image-based weak lensing.
 The scatter is larger than predicted by the idealized model of WS21, as expected from galaxies with realistic features such as spiral arms and warps; this work documents for the first time how much scatter is contributed by such features.

 It is instructive to compare our \gx\ results with those of \citet{deBurghDay2015}, whose inference method involves a \textit{nonparametric} disk model created by reflecting the data itself.
 In their method, the inferred value of \gx\ is that which minimizes the asymmetry when unlensed; \gp\ is not constrained.
 They tested this method on idealized disks similar to those created by our parametric model, and found uncertainties ${\approx}0.005$ with mock data similar in quality to ours.
 This is in line with the WS21 Fisher prediction, and suggests that the ${\gtrsim}0.03$ scatter we see is largely due to galaxy features not captured by our parametric model.
 Surprisingly, when \citet{deBurghDay2015} applied this method to two actual (nearby, hence unlensed) galaxies, the \gx\ precision was much tighter, ${\approx}0.001$.
-It is unclear how higher precision was obtained from less idealized data, and perhaps no conclusion can be drawn from a sample of two.
-Still, it is entirely possible that, for \gx\ inference, nonparametric galaxy models are more robust against features such as bars and warps.
-The inability to infer \gp\ was a weakness of the nonparametric method, but the current work has shown that \gp\ inference is confounded by other factors in any case.
-Application of a nonparametric disk model to mock Illustris data is a possible step for future work.
-Nevertheless, this work has shown that the parametric model already provides substantial precision gains over traditional image-based weak lensing.
+It is unclear how higher precision was obtained from less idealized data.